tobiaslkj/tobiaslkj.github.io/_posts/homelab/20231230/2023-12-30-home-lab-part-2.md

 tags: [hyper-v, pfsense]
 ---

-# Part 2 of 3 - Configuring pfSense for VLANs
+# Part 2 of 3 - VLAN Configuration

 This guide is part 2 of a 3 part series for setting up a virtualised home lab with Hyper-V.

-In this part, we will be setting up the VLANs for the components we configured in part [one]({% post_url 2023-12-27-home-lab-part-1 %}).
+In this part, we will be covering the following:
+- Creating VLANs in pfsense
+- Configuring DHCP Service for VLAN
+- Allowing access from VLAN10 to webconfigurator
+- Configuring Hyper-V for VLANs assignment

+**What is VLAN?**

 Virtual Local Area Network(VLAN) allow us to create logical networks on top of a physical one.
 This would allow only hosts within the same VLAN to talk to each other.
 For hosts to communicate cross VLAN, a router would be required.

-`Lab Private` switch will be connecting all VLANs and the firewall together.
-The VMs will be sitting in two different VLANs.
-Thus, we need to setup 2 VLANs.
+A layer 2 switch would not be able to route traffic between networks because routing is done at the network layer (Layer 3 of OSI model).

+In our lab setup, the pfsense firewall acts as a router to route traffic between networks.
+This include the VLANs that we will be creating in this part.
+VMs connected to `Lab Private` would have the interface tagged with a VLAN ID and configured to be **Access** mode.
+This allow the switch to send frames to only interfaces that has the same VLAN ID tagging as the frame.
+For the interface between the pfsense firewall and `Lab Private`, it would be configured to allow frames with any VLAN ID to be sent by setting it as a **Trunk** mode.

 ![Desktop View](/images/homelab/5016ab07-d76f-437f-9f72-6044240972f4.png)

+In our setup, 2 clients has been created to be separated into 2 different VLANs.
+Thus, we will set up 2 VLANs for this guide.
+However, you may choose to add more VLANs if needed.

 ## Creating VLANs in pfsense
-To create the VLANs at pfSense, we will use pfsense GUI webconfigurator.
+To create the VLANs at pfSense, we will use pfsense's webconfigurator.
+Webconfigurator is the a Graphical User Inteface (GUI) to configure the pfsense firewall via web.
-1. Use any of the VM set up previously to access pfSense GUI web configurator via http://192.168.1.1.
-At the login page, use the following default credentials to log in: `admin:pfsense`.
+1. Use any of the VM set up previously to access pfSense GUI web configurator via [https://192.168.1.1](https://192.168.1.1).
+2. At the login page, use the following default credentials to log in: `admin:pfsense`.
-2. We can safely ignore the default password warning for now.
+3. We can safely ignore the default password warning for now.
 But if you would like to change it now, do remember your password!
-3. At the dashboard, go to ***Interfaces > Assignments***.
-Then go to the ***VLANs*** tab and click *Add*.
-Use the settings below for creating the VLAN.
+4. Go to ***Interfaces > Assignments***.
+Select the  ***VLANs*** tab and click *Add*.
+Use the settings below for creating 2 VLANs	.

 	**VLAN 10**:
 	```